Having

 ordeal.
 According to David Amis and Howard Stevenson, co-authors of the book, Winning

-Angels, The 7 fundamentals of Early Stage Investing
+Angels, The 7 fundamentals of Early Stage Investing, there are several steps

 that first-time entrepreneurs must take to win over an angel investor.